rkhateeb/ROAD_Anomaly_Detection/README.md

 - `README.md`: This file
 - `requirements.txt`: Contains the list of necessary python modules required to run the script
 - `ROAD_anomaly_detector_notebook_run.pdf`: Pdf containing the runs of the .ipynb along with the results
-- `ROAD_anomaly_detector.ipynb`: Notebook used to run and prototype the development code for CNN
+- `ROAD_anomaly_detector.ipynb`: Notebook used to run and prototype the development code for CNN (NOTE: the results at the bottom of this are from a trial run, and are not the same as the optimal results in ROAD_anomaly_detector_notebook_run.pdf)
-- `Report.pdf`: Written report detailing the process undergone to develop model and run experiments

 ## Overview